Dascienz/ufo-sightings/README.md

 # UFO_Sightings
 Scraped data from www.nuforc.org

-This is a series of .csv and .py files for scraping, visualizing, and analyzing U.F.O. data from www.nuforc.org.
+This is a series of .py files for scraping, visualizing, and analyzing U.F.O. data from www.nuforc.org. .csv files are also provided.
 I apologize in advance as code readibility and efficiency are not optimized.
-Files can be run in python 2.7.
+Files can be run as is in python 2.7.

 ## DATA FILES

 ### uforeports.csv
-To obtain the scraped results .csv file run from your terminal the following commands:
+To obtain the scraped results .csv file run the following commands from your terminal:
 1. `cd /path/to/files/directory`
 2. `zip -F splituforeports.zip --out uforeports.zip`
 3. `unzip uforeports.zip`